The Brown Recluse is not very big.

 4) Structure and arrangement of the spinnerets, silk-spinning organs at the rear end

 5) Other distinguishing traits that you cannot see with the naked eye.
 Species are separated mostly by the fine structure of the sex organs, which can only be seen with high magnification under a microscope.

 Very few entomologists and physicians are also arachnologists.
 This helps to explain how doctors misdiagnosis spider bites.
 House spiders are usually not the same species as the yard or garden spiders outside the house.
 House Spiders are adapted for indoor conditions.
 So when you are saving a spider by putting them outside, you are more than likely killing him.

 Spiders found in your bathtub did not arrive there via the drain.
 Think about it, drains contain a liquid-filled sediment trap through which spiders cannot penetrate.
 They end up in bathtubs and sinks because they are looking for water.
 The probable way they reached the tub or sink is by crawling down your wall.
 Once in the tub or sink, they are trapped because the slick sides prevent them from escaping.
 Spiders are not bloodsuckers; they prey on insects and other small creatures.

-Spiders have no reason to bite humans, unless provoked.
+Spiders have no reason to bite humans unless provoked.
 They are the ones who usually suffer.
 Very few species have venom that can harm humans, dogs, or cats.
 Spiders, whose venom happens to be more toxic to us, are no more likely to bite us on that account; they are unaware of our existence.
-Webs are used for catching prey by about half of the spiders species, the remainder of them are either active hunters or some of them will sit and wait for their prey.
+Webs are used for catching prey by about half of the spider species, the remainder of them are either active hunters or some of them will sit and wait for their prey.

 Don’t believe it because ‘it is written’… Question by whom and what are their credentials.
 These photos have been known to be used as PowerPoint presentations in paramedic classes, which spread misinformation rather than educating people.